django/deps/draft/0006-channels.rst

 stickiness.
-For this reason, channels leaves the non-global-ordering, simultaneous style as the default, and provides a decorator, ``enforce_ordering``, that provides one of two levels of ordering and exclusivity guarantees at different levels of performance degredation.
+For this reason, channels leaves the non-global-ordering, simultaneous style as the default, and provides a decorator, ``enforce_ordering``, that provides one of two levels of ordering and exclusivity guarantees at different levels of performance degradation.

 Alternatives